crazyants/plato/README.md

 Welcome to the official repository for Plato.

 Plato is free, open source user community & customer support software built upon .NET core.
-Plato offers a complete stack of fully integrated tools to help you offer a simple, branded support experience for your end users or customers.
+Plato offers a complete stack of fully integrated tools to help you offer a simple, branded support experience for your users or customers.

 Plato can be used to...